 History of PDFsharp &

-MigraDoc Foundation project
+MigraDoc project

 What’s new in version 6.2